I want to tell you about a pharmaceutical sales representative I observed last month.

 I want sales representatives to demand better from their employers.
 Demand intelligence.
 Demand preparation.
 Demand the tools that allow professional skills to matter.

-We’ve built the Conductor model over two decades.
-We’ve tested it across 30+ organisations.
-We’ve refined it through ongoing partnerships with clients who stayed because the results kept coming.
+We have built the Conductor model over two decades.
+We have refined it through ongoing partnerships with clients who stayed because the results kept coming.

-We don’t promise transformation.
+We do not promise transformation.
 We deliver documented improvements within 90 days.
+That is not marketing language.
+That is our operating standard.

 Final Thought